-The curious thing about this is that most of these people no longer feel they have sufficient reason to believe in God.
-Most of them have left the religions of their youth (or of their young adult lives), yet they still fear everlasting torment.
-How is that even possible?
+The curious thing about this is that most of these people have quit believing in God for all intents and purposes.
+Most of them have left the religions of their youth (or of their young adult lives), and yet they still fear everlasting torment.
+But how is that even possible?

 It makes a lot more sense once you realize that religious beliefs are rooted first in the heart, not the head.
 Faith tenets enjoy their privileged position in the mind, not because they earned their spot through rigorous logical demonstration, but because they got a free pass at some point thanks to a combination of good timing and familial and/or romantic entanglements.

 The notion of something like Hell, for example, is absurd on a number of levels.
 But its absurdity is quickly eclipsed by the blinding light of irrational fear.
 And once you’ve effectively made someone feel the way you want them to feel about a thing, changing the way they think about it becomes a cake walk.
 You get to bypass their critical thinking and attach an idea directly to the limbic system.

 This is why, even after leaving a religion, the fears it produced can linger for a decade or more.
 Emotional associations are more powerful than well-reasoned lines of argument.
 That’s why the most successful religions lean so heavily upon appeals to emotion and to people’s senses of tribal loyalty (“It would break your mother’s heart”).

 Thus it behooves us once in a while to review the reasons why anyone who’s thinking soberly should reject the notion of posthumous torment.
 And incidentally, I deal those who reject the “Lake of Fire” version in favor of the “Outer Darkness” one here.